vedatcinbat/HospitalApp_RestApi/README.md

 # This is a Demo Hospital Website that built with ASP.NET Core MVC (6.0.100) and ASP.NET Core - Web Api (REST)

-> There are 2 project called : HospitalWebApi and HospitalAppMvc
+> There are 2 projects : HospitalWebApi and HospitalAppMvc

 ## There are 5 api in HospitalsController